 The physical demands and work environment described are representative of those that must be met to successfully perform the essential function of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

 - Able to occasionally lift, carry, push, pull 25 lbs.

 - Able to constantly sit for prolonged periods of time (up to 8 hours per day).

 - Able to constantly sit at a desk and view a computer screen for up to two hours at a time / 7 hours per day.

 - Able to consistently speak into and use a telephone for long periods of time.

 - Small team environment

 - Fast paced working with multi-level distractions

-- Able to work extended hours as needed, with some nights and weekends required during special events
+- Able to regularly work extended hours as needed, including nights and weekends during special events.

 - Daily extensive driving throughout Riverside County required.

 Please go to the following link and click “Apply for this Job” to apply: https://jsco.re/dkkrf